 Ryanair currently believes its insurance coverage is adequate (although not comprehensive).
 However, there can be no assurance that the amount of insurance coverage will not need to be increased, that insurance premiums will not increase significantly, or that Ryanair will not be forced to bear substantial losses from any accidents not covered by its insurance.
 Airline insurance costs increased dramatically following the September 2001 terrorist attacks on the United States.
-See "-The Company is Substantially Dependent on Discretionary Air Travel" above.
+See "The Company is Substantially Dependent on Discretionary Air Travel" above.
 Substantial claims resulting from an accident in excess of related insurance coverage could have a material adverse effect on the Company's results of operations and financial condition.
 Moreover, any aircraft accident, even if fully insured, could lead to the public perception that Ryanair's aircraft were less safe or reliable than those operated by other airlines, which could have a material adverse effect on Ryanair's business.

-EU Regulation No. 2027/97, as amended by Regulation No. 889/2002, governs air carrier liability.
+Regulation (EC) No 2027/97, as amended by Regulation (EC) No 889/2002, governs air carrier liability.
 See "Description of Ryanair-Insurance" for details of this regulation.
 This regulation increased the potential liability exposure of air carriers such as Ryanair.
 Although Ryanair has extended its liability insurance to meet the requirements of the regulation, no assurance can be given that other laws, regulations, or policies will not be applied, modified or amended in a manner that has a material adverse effect on Ryanair's business, operating results, and financial condition.

-Airline Industry Margins are Subject to Significant Uncertainty
+Airline Industry Margins are Subject to Significant Uncertainty management anticipates that these percentages may vary significantly in future years.

-The airline industry is capital intensive and is characterised by high fixed costs and by revenues that generally exhibit substantially greater elasticity than costs.
-Although fuel accounted for approximately 33 per cent. of total operating expenses in fiscal year 2022 and approximately 22 per cent. in fiscal year 2021, management anticipates that these percentages may vary significantly in future years.
 See "Risks Related to the Company-Changes in Fuel Costs and Availability Affect the Company's Results" above.
 The operating costs of each flight do not vary significantly with the number of passengers flown, and therefore, a relatively small change in the number of passengers, fare pricing, or traffic mix could have a disproportionate effect on operating and financial results.
 Accordingly, a relatively minor shortfall from expected revenue levels could have a material adverse effect on the Company's growth or financial performance.
 The very low marginal costs incurred for providing services to passengers occupying otherwise unsold seats are also a factor in the industry's high susceptibility to price discounting.
 See "Risks Related to the Company-The Company Faces Significant Price and Other Pressures in a Highly Competitive Environment" above.